-Baptists and other white Americans North and South during the Civil War-era were unequivocal: secession, the existence of the Confederate States of America, and the Civil War were primarily about slavery, the immoral (or moral, depending on one’s race, political persuasion and/or geographic location) institution that was the economic engine of the South.
+Baptists and other white Americans North and South during the Civil War-era were unequivocal: secession, the existence of the Confederate States of America, and the Civil War were all the result of slavery, the immoral (or moral, depending on one’s race, political persuasion and/or geographic location) institution that served as the economic engine of the South.

-How did African slavery arrive at a point in history where it led to the bloodiest war in American history?
+How did African slavery arrive at a point where it led to the bloodiest war in American history?

-African slavery had been a part of America since early colonial days, but by the nineteenth century was increasingly controversial and largely concentrated in the agricultural-driven southern states.
+A part of America since early colonial days, African slavery by the nineteenth century was increasingly controversial and largely concentrated in the agricultural-driven southern states.

-In the early years of the nineteenth century, cotton became the leading cash crop of the South, and black slavery became necessary to sustain the cotton economy.
-The northern industrial economy in turn was partially dependent upon the slave-produced cotton, even as northern anti-slavery sentiment mounted on two fronts: a growing number of northerners considered slavery sinful, while many newly-arrived European immigrants and western-bound pioneers, seeking new economic opportunities, viewed as a threat to their jobs and livelihoods the potential expansion of slavery outside the South.
+The northern industrial economy in turn partially depended upon slave-produced cotton.
+At the same time, northern anti-slavery sentiment mounted on two fronts: a growing number of northerners considered slavery sinful, while many newly-arrived European immigrants and western-bound pioneers, seeking new economic opportunities, viewed as a threat to their jobs and livelihoods the potential expansion of slavery outside the South.

-Meanwhile, by the 1840s, enough prominent white Baptists in the South had moved up the social ladder and into the ranks of slaveholders to merit a public, aggressive, systematic apology of slavery on biblical grounds.
+Meanwhile, by the 1840s enough prominent white Baptists in the South had ascended the social ladder into the ranks of slaveholders to merit a public, aggressive, systematic apology of black slavery on biblical grounds.
 Baptist elites joined white Southern Presbyterians, Methodists, Episcopals and others in championing the growing, Southern caste system of white supremacy and black slavery.

-The transformation of the thought of the prominent Baptist minister John Leland (who ministered first in Virginia and then in the Northeast) in regards to slavery illustrates the change that took place among white Baptists.
-As Leland’s views underwent a metamorphosis, renowned Baptist preacher and denominational leader Richard Furman, while president of the South Carolina State Convention of Baptists in 1823, wrote on behalf of South Carolina Baptists to the governor of South Carolina about slavery.
+The transformation of the thought of the prominent Baptist minister John Leland (who ministered first in Virginia and then in the Northeast) in regards to slavery illustrates the change that took place among white Baptists of the South.
+As Leland’s views transitioned from anti-slavery to pro-slavery, renowned Baptist preacher and denominational leader Richard Furman, while president of the South Carolina State Convention of Baptists in 1822, wrote on behalf of South Carolina Baptists to the governor of South Carolina about slavery.
 His letter, a response to the attempted slave insurrection led by free black Denmark Vesey months earlier, is considered a watershed event in the beginning of a movement toward consolidation of white Baptists in the South to the pro-slavery position.

-From this point forward, white Baptist leaders in the South through the end of the Civil War openly and insistently championed and defended white supremacy and black slavery, along the way migrating into a form of Christian nationalism heretofore foreign to the very Christian denomination that had been the most vocal champions, since the seventeenth century, of the separation of church and state.
+From this point forward, white Baptist leaders in the South through the end of the Civil War openly and insistently championed and defended white supremacy and black slavery.
+In so doing they embraced a racially-based form of Christian nationalism heretofore foreign to the very Christian denomination that had been the most vocal advocate, since the seventeenth century, of the separation of church and state.

 In Alabama, one Baptist news editor in 1850 said of slavery, “As a question of morals, it is between us and God … as a question of political economy, it is with us alone, as free and independent states.”
 The same year, Alabama’s Bethel Baptist Association, reflecting Calvinistic theology, insisted the master-slave relationship was the product of God’s providence.
 In 1856 an Alabama Baptist labeled slavery “as much an institution of Heaven as marriage.”
 And in 1860 another declared, “The best defense of slavery … is slavery as it is.”
 (See Wayne Flynt, Alabama Baptists in the Heart of Dixie, p.
 108)

-Prior to 1861, some Baptist leaders in the South, while ardent defenders of slavery, advised against secession.
-As the secession movement grew and the Confederacy formed in the spring of 1861, the South’s politicians and influential men openly acknowledged that slavery was the motivation for rebelling from the United States.
-Baptist leaders, even those formerly apprehensive regarding secession, echoed this message from pulpit and political platform alike.
+The South’s politicians and influential men echoed Stephens in openly acknowledging slavery as the motivation for rebelling from the United States.
+Baptist leaders, even many initially apprehensive regarding secession, echoed this message from pulpit and political platform alike.
 Baptist congressmen from southern states resigned their seats, and prominent Baptist slaveholders helped lead their states to secede from the Union and craft new constitutions.